aleen42/PersonalWiki/qa/doctype.md

 ## Something about <!DOCTYPE> [Back](./qa.md)

-In the first line of a HTML document, we'll alway see a special tag named, `<!DOCTYPE>`
+In the first line of a HTML document, we'll alway see a special tag named, `<!DOCTYPE>`.